UFO sightings in China: 1994

-“The Meng Zhaoguo Incident” refers to a supposed close encounter of the third kind, experienced by a man of the same name, which purportedly took place in Phoenix Mountain in Wuchang, Heilongjiang.
-In 1994, he reported that he and a relative had followed what he thought was a weather balloon after they saw a white, shining object descend into Phoenix Mountain.
+“The Meng Zhaoguo Incident” refers to a supposed close encounter of the third kind, experienced by a man of the same name, which purportedly took place at Phoenix Mountain in Wuchang, Heilongjiang.
+In 1994, he reported that he and a relative had followed what he thought was a weather balloon after they saw a white, shining object descend onto Phoenix Mountain.
 On 7 June, a large white object landed on a farm.
 Two days later, when workers went to investigate, Meng was incapacitated by an intense beam of light.

-After the initial encounter, Meng claimed to be suffering from ongoing harassment from the entities, and reported being taken to their spacecraft and forced to copulate.
-He claimed that on the night of July 16 he was abducted from his house and shown pictures of Jupiter, which the entities claimed was their homeworld.
+After the initial encounter, Meng claimed to be suffering from ongoing harassment by the entities, and reported being taken to their spacecraft and forced to copulate.
+On the night of 16 July, he claimed to have been abducted from his house and shown pictures of Comet Shoemaker–Levy 9 striking Jupiter, the latter of which was ostensibly implied to be their homeworld.

 His story was examined by the UFO Enthusiasts Club at Wuhan University throughout 1997.
-They concluded that while the initial contact may have occurred, the subsequent reported events were almost certainly untrue.
-However, other UFO groups in China concluded that his claims were true.
+They concluded that while the initial contact may have occurred, the subsequently reported events were almost certainly untrue.
+However, other UFO groups in China supported his claims.

 2010

 On 7 July, an unidentified flying object was spotted above Hangzhou Xiaoshan International Airport near Hangzhou, China.
 The airport was closed down due to the sighting.
-An investigation revealed no radar images, the purported images of the UFO were not taken near the airport and concluded that it may have been an aircraft, possibly military.
+An investigation by members of both the Beijing and Shanghai UFO Research Organizations revealed no radar images.
+The purported images of the UFO in news media were ostensibly not related to the event or the airport, and the investigators concluded that what was witnessed may have been an aircraft, possibly military.